 (ii) State of Rajasthan v.
-State of Chhattisgarh (1996) 1 SCC 562.
+State of Chhattisgarh (1996) 1 SCC 562:

-8. The High Court, in its opinion, was not right in holding that promotion can only be to a higher post in the Service and appointment to a higher scale of an officer holding the same post does not constitute promotion.
-The State of Chhattisgarh has not been held that "promotion can be either to a higher post in the Service and appointment to a higher scale of an officer holding the same post does not constitute promotion or to a higher post".
+8. The High Court, in its opinion, was not wiser in holding that promotion can only be to a higher post in the Service and appointment to a higher scale of an officer holding the same post does not constitute promotion.
+The State of Chhattisgarh has argued that the State of Rajasthan has not been held that "promotion can be either to a higher post in the Service or to a higher post".